dbcli/pgcli/DEVELOP.rst

 pull upstream master`` to update your local copy and then do a ``git push origin master`` to keep your own fork up to date.

+Check Github's `Understanding the GitHub flow guide
+<https://guides.github.com/introduction/flow/>`_ for a more detailed
+explanation of this process.

 Local Setup
 -----------

 The installation instructions in the README file are intended for users of pgcli.
-If you're developing pgcli, you'll need to install it in a slightly different way so you can see the effects of your changes right away without having to go through the install cycle everytime you change the code.
+If you're developing pgcli, you'll need to install it in a slightly different way so you can see the effects of your changes right away without having to go through the install cycle every time you change the code.

 It is highly recommended to use virtualenv for development.
-If you don't know what a virtualenv is, this `guide <http://docs.python-guide.org/en/latest/dev/virtualenvs/#virtual-environments>`_ will help you get started.
+If you don't know what a virtualenv is, `this guide <http://docs.python-guide.org/en/latest/dev/virtualenvs/#virtual-environments>`_ will help you get started.

 Create a virtualenv (let's call it pgcli-dev).
 Activate it: